How Long To Thaw Turkey In Fridge

 Partially Thawed Spots of frost, chilly cavity

-Still Frozen Rigid as a brick, icy patches
+Still Frozen Rigid to the touch, icy patches

 Confirming Turkey Thawing Is Safe